privacy-scaling-explorations/zkevm-specs/specs/opcode/0x80_dupx.md

 ## Exceptions
    1. gas out: remaining gas is not enough
    2. stack overflow: when stack is full, which means stack pointer is 0 before dupx
+   3. stack underflow: when stack length is less than dup position 'x'

 ## Code
    refer to src/zkevm_specs/opcode/stack.py